St Augustine’s sin:

 Why child abuse bedevils Christianity

 Genre: Non-fiction; Category: Sociology of Religion; Subject: Religious abuse

 Drawing on the author’s personal experience in the Roman Catholic community, the narrative is supported with extracts from scripture and religious texts underpinning Western Christianity’s dogmas.
-Recently published books discuss clerical celibacy or criticise the sacraments of Penance and secret absolution, but The Crux of Sin reaches beyond these.
+Recently published books discuss clerical celibacy or criticise the sacraments of Penance and secret absolution, but St Augustine’s Sin reaches beyond these.
 Might children, inculcated with guilt and deference to clergy, be more vulnerable to ecclesiastics who believe all children to be soiled by original sin, labelled by St Augustine ‘the carnal sin of concupiscence’ (sexual lust)?
 The author sketches the subtle pressures that shape attitudes and behaviours to show how Christian rites and rituals might influence clerical child abuse.

 St Augustine of Hippo (A.D.
 354 – 430), who laid down Western Christianity’s doctrine on Original sin, wrote in his Confessions of seeing ‘filth’ and ‘lust’ in infants.
 A clinical comparison with recorded dialogues of convicted paedophiles, reveals striking parallels.
 The author presents evidence that wayward clerics who take scripture literally are liable, wilfully or unconsciously, to consider children legitimate prey for abuse.
 Scrupulously probing the Sacraments of Baptism and Holy Orders, the author argues that Church drill and doctrine have a more influential role in clerical child abuse than has generally been recognised in mainstream social science.